 Printulu’s social distancing floor decals are non-slip and easy to apply.
 These stickers are an absolute necessity to help actively reduce the transmission of COVID-19.
 Protect yourself and others.

 These floor decals help maintain social distancing in retail stores, groceries, schools, museums, offices, hospitals, medical centres, hair salons, restaurants, factories and warehouses.
 Printulu’s floor decals are cost-effective and high quality, ensuring less wear with foot traffic in your store.

 Order online and customise your design.
-Use our existing templates for easy application and receive your decals delivered to your door, free of charge.
+Use our existing templates for easy application and receive your decals delivered to your door.

 Our non-slip floor decals come in a range of formats and sizes and are perfect for encouraging safe social distancing in your store.
 When designing your sticker, remember to use a bright colour to garner attention, and communicate your social distancing message clearly.

 For the best results, use professional design software such as Adobe Photoshop, InDesign, or Illustrator.
 Also, ensure that your saved artwork file adheres to all of the items on the checklist for saving your artwork.
 If you are not comfortable with the respective design software, we recommend that you make use of our professional in-house design services.
 This is crucial, as a poor design can, in fact, harm the overall impact of your message and brand.

 What Can I Expect?